Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 trunc_task.suspend()
 ```

-Optionally, navigate to your Snowflake account to confirm that the task is indeed suspended.
+Navigate to your Snowflake account to confirm that the task is indeed suspended.

 (Optional) Finally, delete both tasks by running the following cell: